 As lockdown restrictions ease, our reactions will be different.

-The roadmap could see us returning to a close semblance of normality as early as June.
 For the social butterflies among us, this news has bought sweet relief from the monotony of lockdown.
-Coming out to see friends and family, for the first time in months will boost mental health for many lonely people.
+Coming out to see friends and family, will boost mental health for many lonely people.

 For those who have been shielding, vulnerable to the virus or living with mental health conditions, coming out of lockdown may be difficult even despite being vaccinated.
 As the familiar patterns of life return, it will take time to emotionally adjust to the ‘new normal’.